fakhar16/MapBox/README.md

 Development Time:
 I have spent almost 7 to 8 hours to develop MapBox with testing

-Things i used in the project
+Things I used in the project

 - Room DataBase as persistent Storage
 - Made static instance of the db
 - Pin data list Shown in the recycler View
-- used the card view
+- Used the card view